tsmatz/azure-spatial-analysis/Readme.md

   --content ./deployment.json
 ```

-After a while, go to IoT Hub resource in Azure Portal.
-Click IoT Edge device and make sure that all modules are correctly running.
+After a while, go to IoT Hub resource in Azure Portal and click "IoT Edge" menu.<br>
+Click and see your IoT Edge device, and make sure that all modules are correctly running.
 (See below.)

 ![modules](images/modules.png?raw=true)

 ## Check results

-In this deployment, the spatial analysis container will read the stream of [this video](https://teamfileshare.blob.core.windows.net/spatialanalysis-demo-data/line-crossing.mp4?sp=r&st=2021-04-26T22:53:17Z&se=2024-04-27T06:53:17Z&spr=https&sv=2020-02-10&sr=b&sig=sfy4Z%2BQPnMnL2wqA5F0Mw0VVGIoqHG1vtr0IhvhqCuI%3D) (which is also used in Spatial Analysis tutorial in official document), instead of RTSP inputs (camera inputs).<br>
+In this tutorial, the spatial analysis container (module) will read the stream of [this video file](https://teamfileshare.blob.core.windows.net/spatialanalysis-demo-data/line-crossing.mp4?sp=r&st=2021-04-26T22:53:17Z&se=2024-04-27T06:53:17Z&spr=https&sv=2020-02-10&sr=b&sig=sfy4Z%2BQPnMnL2wqA5F0Mw0VVGIoqHG1vtr0IhvhqCuI%3D) (which is also used in Spatial Analysis tutorial in official document), instead of RTSP endpoint (camera inputs).<br>
-By Spatial analysis configuration in deployment.json (see ```SPACEANALYTICS_CONFIG```), the spatial analysis container will track the person's line-crossing events in this video.
+By Spatial analysis configuration in deployment.json (see ```SPACEANALYTICS_CONFIG``` in [deployment.json](./deployment.json)), the spatial analysis container will capture the person's line-crossing events in this video.

-> Note : To use video recording, make sure to set ```VIDEO_IS_LIVE``` to false in Spatial analysis configuration.
+> Note : To use video recording in Spatial Analysis, make sure to set ```VIDEO_IS_LIVE``` to false in configuration.

 After the event is triggered, these events will be passed into Edge Hub in device.
-(See above architecture.)<br>
+(See above illustrated architecture.)<br>
-These events will then be transferred into testmodule by message routing's setting in deployment.json (see ```routes```).
+These events will then be transferred into testmodule (custom module) by message routing setting (see ```routes```) in deployment.json.

-This testmodule will then outputs the received messages in container logs.
+This testmodule will then just output the received messages in container logs.
 (You can see the source code of this module in [here](https://tsmatz.wordpress.com/2019/10/19/azure-iot-hub-iot-edge-module-container-tutorial-with-message-route/).)<br>
 You can then see the received messages by running the following command in Edge device (Ubuntu VM).

 ```
 sudo iotedge logs testmodule
 ```

-You can then see the following outputs, which are the messages passed by Spatial Analysis.
+The following outputs (which are messages passed by Spatial Analysis) will be shown.

 ```
 Received - b'{"events": [{"id": ...